 DIAMOND EDUCATION

-BATON ROUGE, LA'S SOURCE FOR DIAMONDS AND ENGAGEMENT RINGS
+BATON ROUGE, LOUISIANA'S SOURCE FOR DIAMONDS AND ENGAGEMENT RINGS

 CUT